-Shadow Hills Presbyterian Church is involved in Mission…
+Shadow Hills Presbyterian Church of Sunland, California is involved in Mission…

 In our immediate Sunland-Tujunga and Foothills Neighborhood through…

 Shadow Hills Preschool – Now entering over 6 decades of service nurturing the love of learning, nature, and faith among its students!